michael-betz/zed_vvm/ZED_DEBIAN.md

 the linux kernel should boot and panic because of the missing root filesystem

 ## Mainline kernel
+Pros of going mainline
+  * more widely adopted
+  * hence better peer-reviewed

 Zynq7000 is pretty well supported now in the mainline kernel.

 [Mainline vs. Xilinx Kernel](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841873/Linux+Drivers)

+For my first try I just copied linux-xlnx/.config to linux/.config and compiled as of the instructions above.

-It boots without errors.
-The PS connected OLED, rotary encoder and LED work as expected.
+  * Both OLED displays, GPIOs and rotary encoder work as expected
+  * boots without errors in dmesg
+  * `/sys/class/fpga_manager/fpga0` was there, so the linux fpga maanger driver was working

-FPGA manager works in theory.
-I was missing `/sys/class/fpga_manager/fpga0/firmware`, which is used to pipe the name of a bit-file to re-program the FPGA PL from linux.
-After some investigation, the whole driver infrastructure was there and operational.
-The `firmware` property was just not exposed to `sysfs`.
-I got this feature back with 2 tiny patches in `util/linux/mainline`.
+However I was missing `/sys/class/fpga_manager/fpga0/firmware`, which is used to pipe the name of a bit-file to re-program the FPGA PL from linux.
+After some investigation, it looks like this was a convenience feature from xilinx.
+I brought it back with 2 tiny patches to the kernel, which you can find in [`util/linux/mainline`](https://github.com/yetifrisstlama/zed_vvm/tree/master/util/linux/mainline).

-Now it loads the bit-file without error but I don't see the clock LEDs blinking...
-So something is still missing there.

-Loading a bit-file in U-Boot still works fine.

-__TODO: Accessing the CSRs through AXI GP0 completely freezes the CPU :(__

-So until I find time to work out these issues I'm using the xilinx kernel.
+With the patch I was able to load bit-files in the same way as with the xilinx kernel.
+However the fabrick clocks were still disabled and the FPGA appeared dead.
+This was due to different default settings in `zynq-7000.dtsi`.
+ I was able to switch the clocks back on in [`util/linux/zynq-zed.dts`](https://github.com/yetifrisstlama/zed_vvm/blob/master/util/linux/zynq-zed.dts) and everything seems fine now.

 ## Debian buster rootfs